lliuti/eyemobile-challenge/README.md

 ## HOW TO RUN

-To run this API all you will need to install is: DOCKER https://www.docker.com/
+To run this API all you will need to install is Docker.
+You can download it here: https://www.docker.com/

+_(and docker-compose if you use linux/macos)_

 <br>
 First, clone this repository into a directory of your preference